rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

 {% endhint %}

 * **Schema Fields**: Choose your schema fields \(at least one\) from the available options. **This is a mandatory field**.
-RudderStack expects the user events to consist of **every** schema field that has been chosen on the dashboard, in the same order.
+RudderStack expects the user events to consist of **every** schema field that has been chosen on the dashboard.

 {% hint style="info" %}
 RudderStack will ignore any user information which does not adhere to the schema fields specified in the dashboard settings.
 {% endhint %}

-* Some other important settings are:
+Some other important settings are:

 * **Enable Hashing**: Facebook expects the user data to be hash encoded using `SHA256`. if this option is enabled, RudderStack will hash encode the user data irrespective of the schema type chosen in the RudderStack dashboard.

 * **Is The Data Raw**: As RudderStack does not support combinational schema fields, this field will be ignored if not enabled.

 {% hint style="warning" %}
 When this option is enabled, Facebook will not support these schema fields:`EMAIL_SHA256`,`PHONE_SHA256`.
 Even when disabled, Facebook does not accept any other schema field coupled with the fields `EMAIL_SHA256`,`PHONE_SHA256`.
+{% endhint %}

+* **Audience Batch Size**: Specify the size of data you want RudderStack to send to Facebook in a single event.

+{% hint style="info" %}
+For example, if you want to send a total 1000 user records to Facebook and set the batch size to 50, then Rudderstack will send 20 events to Facebook with 50 user records in each event.
 {% endhint %}

 * **Disable Formatting**: Facebook has fixed data formats for all the allowed schema fields.
 If this option is enabled, RudderStack will not format the user data before sending it to Custom Audience.

 * **Type**: Specify the type of the custom audience here.
 This field will be ignored if left as `NA`.

 * **Sub Type**: This is the sub-type of the custom audience.
 This field will be ignored if left as `NA`.

 ##  The `audiencelist` Event Structure to Send User Data to Custom Audience